-Figure C.1: Treatment effects by elections level
+Figure C.5: Treatment effects by elections level

 Notes: Figure shows the effects of the child benefit on the change in the vote share for PiS at the municipality-level in parliamentary, presidential and European Parliament elections.
 Figure shows point estimates of the treatment effects and 95% confidence intervals.
 The outcome variable in the parliamentary elections is the main outcome: change in the vote share for PiS (2011-2019) in the parliamentary elections.
 The outcome variable in the presidential elections is the change in the vote share for the official PiS candidate (Jarosław Kaczyński in 2010 and Andrzej Duda in 2020).
 The outcome variable in the European Parliament elections is change in the vote share for PiS (2009-2019) in the election to the European Parliament.
 Vote shares are calculated as percentages of eligible voters.
 We control for political, geographic, demographic, and economic variables measured in the initial year as well as for electoral district fixed effects.
-Tables 1, C.1, and C.2 show detailed regression results.
+Tables 2, C.1, and C.2 show detailed regression results.
+We find smaller and statistically insignificant effects in the Senate elections (Table ??).
+However, in these elections, there are no party lists, and in several districts, PiS did not select its candidate either in 2011 or 2019.
 Standard errors are clustered at the municipality level.